Factorio-Access/launcher-audio/README.md

 ## Scheduled Playback

-Use `start_time` to schedule sounds for the future:
+One problem which can occur is that due to system glitches or other interruptions, sounds don't play reliably at the right times.
+Use `start_time` to schedule sounds for the future relative to "now":

 ```python
 # Play a melody with scheduled notes